brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

       return x
 ```

-Finally, we can reduce substantially the activations memory when doing model parallelism, by partitioning activations and offloading those checkpoints to the CPU instead of saving them in memory.
-DeepSpeed does not integrate model/tensor parallelism natively so we will skip this, but check the [json documentation](https://www.deepspeed.ai/docs/config-json/#activation-checkpointing) if you are interested.
+Finally, when doing model parallelism, we can reduce memory substantially by partitioning activations and offloading those checkpoints to the CPU instead of saving them in memory.
+DeepSpeed does not support model/tensor parallelism natively so we will skip this, but check the [json documentation](https://www.deepspeed.ai/docs/config-json/#activation-checkpointing) if you are interested.

 ### Launching a distributed execution